p-ranav/hypergrep/doc/USAGE.md

 3. Multiple patterns provided via a pattern file, searching multiple paths.
 4. No patterns, just interested in what files _will_ be searched (using `--files`)

+A list of supported regex constructs can be found [here](https://intel.github.io/hyperscan/dev-reference/compilation.html#supported-constructs).

 ## Simple Search

 The simplest of these is searching the current working directory for a single pattern.
 The following example searches the current directory for the literal pattern `mmap`.